scrapinghub/splash/docs/scripting-element-object.rst

 Methods
 ~~~~~~~

-To modify or retrieve some information about the element you can use the following methods.
+To modify or retrieve some information about the element you can use the
+following methods.

 .. _splash-element-exists:

 element:exists
 --------------

 Check whether the element exists in DOM.
-If the element doesn't exist some of the methods will fail raising
+If the element doesn't exist
-the error flag.
+some of the methods will fail, returning the error flag.

 **Signature:** ``exists = element:exists()``